Angelo Sodano: Death

 Sodano died of complications from COVID-19 and pneumonia on 27 May 2022, at the age of 94.
 Pope Francis paid tribute to Sodano, "I recall his diligent work alongside so many of my predecessors, who entrusted him with important responsibilities in Vatican diplomacy, up to the delicate office of Secretary of State.
 In the Roman Curia, he carried out his mission with exemplary dedication.
-I, too, was able to benefit from his gifts of mind and heart, especially during the time when he exercised the office of Dean of the College of Cardinals.
-In every assignment, he showed himself to be an ecclesially disciplined man, an amiable pastor, animated by a desire to spread the leaven of the Gospel everywhere."
+I, too, was able to benefit from his gifts of mind and heart, especially when he exercised the office of Dean of the College of Cardinals.
+In every assignment, he showed himself to be an ecclesial disciplined man, an amiable pastor, animated by a desire to spread the leaven of the Gospel everywhere."

-In accordance with his wishes, Sodano was interred in the crypt of the cathedral in Asti.
+By his wishes, Sodano was interred in the crypt of the cathedral in Asti.